Michael Bertram Fantaisie-Sonata

 Michael Bertram's early musical experience was in a cathedral choir, and later as a pianist.
 He started composing in the 1970s.

-Michael Bertram Fantaisie-Sonata is available as as CD.
-It can be purchased online through Buywell Music or the Australian Music Centre which both offer secure online ordering.
+Michael Bertram Fantaisie-Sonata is available as a CD.
+It can be purchased online through Buywell Music or the Australian Music Centre which both offer online ordering.

 Product details